b-on-g/RAGU/docs/en/ragu_components.md

 * **Relations** — description of the semantic link between two entities (or a relation class), and its confidence score.

 > **RAGU uses entity and relation classes from [NEREL](https://github.com/nerel-ds/NEREL).**
+>
+> `Entity` and `Relation` are base graph model classes.
+They can be inherited for domain-specific nodes and edges as long as storage adapters can still operate on the `Node` / `Edge` base contracts.

 **Entity classes:**